wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 </tr>
 <tr>
 <td><strong>Ingest only data that you use</strong></td>
-<td>Datapoints that are sent in contribute to PPS, so it makes sense to ingest only what's used, to reduce granularity, etc. It might also be necessary to find teams who send data and don't use them.
+<td>Datapoints that are sent in contribute to the PPS, so it makes sense to ingest only what's used, to reduce granularity, etc. It might also be necessary to find the teams who send data and don't use them.
 Ensure that someone benefits from all data that's sent in.
 </td>
 <td><a href="#how-can-i-optimize-my-ingestion-rate">How can I optimize my ingestion rate?</a> <br><br><a href="#whos-responsible-for-ingested-data">Who's Responsible for Ingested Data?</a></td>
 </tr>
 <tr>
 <td><strong>Remedy high PPS</strong> </td>
-<td>To remedy high PPS, you can optimize ingest rate and the data shape.
+<td>To remedy high PPS consumption, you can optimize the ingestion rate and the data shape.
 <ul>
 <li>Be smart about queries by using filters and time windows.</li>
 <li>Ensure optimal dashboard performance, for example, by limiting the data each chart displays.</li></ul>